 Every Manufacturers skate has a stock radius or profile on their proprietary blade runners.
 Come on in and See David Carlson at his shop to discuss your skating needs.
 Thank you and enjoy this Season of Hockey and Ringette.

 If you are a Proshop owner and/or a Skate Tech, be sure to check out my Group: Skate Sharpening University on Facebook.

 Yes!
 Your little skater will need to get their skates sharpened on a regular basis.
 I see many little tots and beginners slipping and falling on the ice during learn-to-skate programs at the twin rinks where my shop in located.
 Some parents are unaware of the importance of a good skate sharpening.
 Think of it this way: your child will get discouraged if they are falling down a lot; they will not enjoy their skating experience.
 As they progress and get older and more skilled, they will be able to identify and expect a great skate sharpening.
 This is even more important if they progress to more elite levels of playing and when it is critical to get noticed by those Scouts and College/University recruiters.
 Who do you think they will notice, more, someone who is confident and great on their edges, or someone who is falling on the ice?

-So, with that being said, here is the rest of the article:
+So, with that being said, here is the rest of my article: